 A Dominion Energy employee surveys the natural gas-fired Greensville County Power Station which began commercial operations in December 2018.
-(Dominion Energy news release)
+(Dominion Energy)

 This September, Gov. Ralph Northam took the stage at the inaugural Virginia Clean Energy Summit to announce he was committing the state to a carbon-free grid by 2050.